GregA100k/oneatomdb/doc/intro.md

 Right now:
-seethe can return the top level values seethe can filter the top level values by a single field
+seethe can return the top level values seethe can filter the top level values by a single field seethe can filter the top level values by multiple fields 'and'ing the results

 Coming up:
-filter the results from the top level values project only certain keys from the returned list combine results from different top level keys
+handle values that are not strings handle 'or' or combinations of 'and' and 'or' project only certain keys from the returned list combine results from different top level keys